arashnm80/arashnm80.github.io/handbook/leave-or-fight-for-narrow-possibility-to-live.md

 or

 - **Fight for narrow possibility to Live**
-  - Seven steps from hell to heaven
+  - Strategy: Seven steps from hell to heaven
     - Chapter 1: Free Fridays

 <!-- The plan is to start from almost hell and try to ascend to heaven.